srisrisaranya/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# EX 03 : Correlation and regression for data analysis
 # DATE :
 # Aim :